×

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "You can buy a beautiful 2 brm 2.5 bathroom apartment from about $78,000 upwards.
 If you are looking for a home with a bit of land around you can go about 15 mins from Cuenca and find the most beautiful homes for $150,000 - $300,000 and of course then you have the ones that are even higher.
 Depending on what you are looking for.
 There are beautiful pre-construction apartments selling from $60,000 to a large penthouse which has the most spectacular views for under $200,000.
 I went and paid our phone and electric bill the other day and for the two of us it was $30 for the month.
 Our apartment taxes are around $30 per year.
-Our security apartment and gas fees per month are $63.00," replied a member in Cuenca.
+Our security apartment and gas fees per month are $63.00," said one in Cuenca.

 View More Answers